Christine Craft

-Christine Ann Craft (born December 18, 1944) is an American attorney, radio talk show host and former television news anchor.
+Christine Craft (born 1944) is an American attorney, radio talk show host and former television news anchor.
 She became known in the broadcast industry in the 1980s for her age and sexual discrimination lawsuit against a television station that had demoted her from news anchor to reporter.

 Early life

-Craft was born on December 18, 1944 in Canton, Ohio.
+Craft was born in Canton, Ohio.
 Her parents were Willard A. Craft, a high school administrator and Christine A. Leininger, an actress.
 After graduating from college with a degree in English in 1966, she spent time as a classroom teacher and competitive surfer in the Santa Barbara area.

 TV career

 In 1974, Craft took a position as a weather reporter at KSBW-TV in Salinas, California.